Advertiser Disclosure

 Final Thoughts

-If you have HawaiianMiles or Amex points and are willing to convert them while the door is still open, now’s the time to act.
+If you have Amex points and want to convert them to Alaska Airlines miles while the door is still open, now’s the time to act.

-With that door closing on June 30, it’s a good reminder that even niche opportunities in the points and miles world don’t last forever.
-Thankfully, we’ve been given time to plan — and that’s not something we see often.
+That door is closing today, June 30, and it’s a good reminder that even niche opportunities in the points and miles world don’t last forever.
+Thankfully, we’ve been given time to act — and that’s not something we see often.

 If Alaska redemptions are on your radar and you have Amex points or Hawaiian miles to spare, consider moving points soon before the window shuts.
 After that, it’s back to earning Alaska miles the traditional way — or getting creative with other flexible point currencies.